ldutoit/Gene312_hoiho_diet/tutorial.md

 ## Analyses summary

-We will compare six samples from Otago Peninsula to six samples from the Caitlins.
+We will compare six samples from Otago Peninsula to six samples from the Catlins.
 Those are fresh poo samples from adult penguins that were collected for [Young et al. 2020, *Wildlife Research*](https://www.publish.csiro.au/WR/WR19246) project.